Resting Heart Rate Chart | What is a Good, Normal, or High RHR

 Athletes generally have a lower resting heart rate due to their physical fitness.

-One study found that the more physically fit you are, the lower (13) the resting pulse.
+One study found that the more physically fit you are, the lower the resting pulse (Ref.
+13).
 The same study found that even controlling for physical fitness, people with a higher resting heart rate had a shorter life expectancy than those with a lower one.

 So a high resting heart rate is not just a marker of risk but a risk factor for premature death.
 The difference between a risk marker and a risk factor is that if you can control the risk factor, you can control the risk.